About cluster networks

 - Isolation and optimization

 - Provides high bandwidth and low latency networking for groups of compute resources.
-Cluster networks are isolated in a separate IPv4 address space, which are not routed externally.
+Cluster networks are isolated in a separate IPv4 address space that isn't routed externally.

 - Flexibility and control

-- Is a supplemental network to the existing VPC network.
-The cluster network attachments are separate from the VPC networks, allowing for users to mix their high speed RDMA networks along side their VPC networks.
+- Acts as a supplemental network to the existing VPC network.
+Cluster network attachments remain separate from VPC networks, supporting integration of high-speed RDMA networks alongside VPC networks.

 Getting started with cluster networks